 LiveRamp CEO Scott Howe has signed the CEO Action Pledge, along with 1,400 other leaders who represent some of the world’s largest employers.
 The pledge outlines actions signatory CEOs will take to cultivate an environment where all ideas are welcomed and employees feel comfortable and empowered to have discussions about diversity and inclusion.

-Our employee resource groups (“ERGs”) exist to support the growth and development of our employees, communities, and business to increase diversity, inclusion, and belonging.
+Our employee resource groups (ERGs) exist to support the belonging, growth, and development of our employees, communities, and business.

 Each year, LiveRamp matches up to $1,000 in charitable donations per employee across thousands of organizations.